 - URL changes updated

-Hreflang is essential for multilingual and international websites.
-It ensures users see the correct language version in search results and prevents duplicate content issues between regional versions.
+Hreflang ensures users see the correct language version in search results and prevents duplicate content issues between regional versions.
+For Malaysian bilingual sites, proper en-MY and ms-MY tagging is the difference between reaching both language audiences and leaving one underserved.

 Implement hreflang on all alternate versions, always include self-reference, and ensure bidirectional linking.
 Use x-default as a fallback for unmatched languages.
-Validate regularly with Search Console and site audit tools.
+Validate regularly with Google Search Console and crawl tools like Screaming Frog or Ahrefs.